-Just because your dog does not cry emotionally does not mean that he does not have ways to express sadness.
-When dogs experience feelings of pain, loss, or sadness, they show it through vocalizations such as howling, whimpering, and whining.
+Even though your dog doesn’t cry emotionally, they still have ways to express sadness.
+When dogs experience feelings of pain, frustration, or loss, they show it through vocalizations such as howling, whimpering, and whining.
 They may also withdraw from activities they normally enjoy.

 These are the signs you should watch for if you’re worried about your dog’s emotional well being.
 Tears, however, indicate a health concern that you should treat appropriately with the help of your vet.